michaelmacinnis/oh/doc/manual.md

 #### Context

 In oh, environments are first-class values.
-The command `context` returns the current environment.
+The command `context` returns the current environment or context.
 The `context` command along with the `::` operator can be used to evaluate a public variable in an explicit context.
 For a variable to be public it must be created with the `public` command instead of the `define` command.

 The commands,